arnoldschan/rd-handbook/README.md

 >`pip freeze > requirements.txt`

-Please update the `requirements.txt` by each new installed packages in the project.
+Please update the `requirements.txt` for each newly installed packages in the project.

 With the `requirements.txt` exist in the project.
 We can install all the project's dependencies at once with: